csucdsi/2018-08-13-chicostate/index.md

   <a href="//www.openstreetmap.org/?mlat={{page.latlng | replace:',','&mlon='}}&zoom=16">OpenStreetMap</a>
   or
   <a href="//maps.google.com/maps?q={{page.latlng}}">Google Maps</a>.
 Once you enter the library, go up to the second floor.
 If coming from the elevators, take a left.
 If coming up the stairs, go straight ahead.
 Signs will be posted.
-A map containing parking locations can be found [here](https://drive.google.com/open?id=1qV1Mtz4ktoO_4S7OnaBsUn5xM0-JF3XL&usp=sharing)
+A map containing parking locations can be found <a href ="https://drive.google.com/open?id=1qV1Mtz4ktoO_4S7OnaBsUn5xM0-JF3XL&usp=sharing">here</a>.
 </p>
 {% endif %}